llafuente/language-spec/control-flow.md

 `default` part is present it will be executed.

 A `case` could have multiple conditions comma separated.
-If one check yields true the `case-block` will be executed.
+If one check yields true, the `case-block` will be executed.

 `break` will exit switch statement.